 The calculator will help you determine your cost basis in shares of Verizon Communications Inc. If you acquired Bell Atlantic, Contel, GTE or NYNEX shares on more than one occasion, your cost basis must be calculated separately for the shares involved in each acquisition.

-Download the Cost Basis Worksheet to determine the cost basis in Idearc, Fairpoint or Frontier shares or if your shares of MCI, Inc. were acquired by Verizon on January 6, 2006.
+View the Cost Basis Worksheet (PDF) to determine the cost basis in Idearc, Fairpoint or Frontier shares or if your shares of MCI, Inc. were acquired by Verizon on January 6, 2006.

-For Bell Atlantics and NYNEX shares aquired in the AT&T divestiture:
+For Bell Atlantics and NYNEX shares acquired in the AT&T divestiture: